SysKitTeam/docs-point/releases/cloud/point-2024-09-24-release-note.md

 * **Fixed a bug** with the Advanced Options button on the Create/Edit Metadata dialog.

-* **The Manage Sensitivity action** on workspaces can now also be completed by Collaborators.
+* **The Manage Sensitivity actions** on workspaces can now also be completed by Collaborators.
-  * Admins can decide which of the Manage Sensitivity actions are allowed for Collaborators: Apply, Remove, or both.
+  * Collaborators can run the sensitivity management actions (Apply, Remove) **only if the selected sensitivity label was published for them in Microsoft Purview**; if the sensitivity label is not published for a collaborator, they cannot manage it.

 * **Various improvements, including UX and UI fixes, are available**.